gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 This note records observations from bounded dry-run cycles of the prompt-instantiated TU / TU+ / cortexLLM triad.

 Its purpose is to preserve findings incrementally while the prototype is exposed to stronger pressures such as:
-- second-source interaction
-- coupling
+- coupling stabilization
 - restart pressure
 - fragmentation
 - stronger mismatch
+- higher-salience recruitment
 - richer action-confirmation dynamics

 ---